Why install carports? There’s a shortage of RV & Boat Storage Businesses Nationwide

 - 24-hour video monitoring is your watchdog.
 No need for security personnel.
 Investing in advance security technology and features are worth the extra expense.
 People like the peace of mind and will pay a premium rate to have it.

 - There is no need for a day or night gate attendant; a 24-hour access key fob allows clients to come and go.

 The office manager is there mainly for customer convenience [and peace of mind].
 Tenants like to interact and see a friendly face at the counter.
 He or she is there to answer questions, like how to winterize their RV or boat.
 They are there to give tours of the facility and its amenities and offer other services that the business may have as “extra” services; like motorhome wash, propane refill, and winterizing.

-An RV & boat storage business cost less to build
+An RV & boat storage business costs less to build

-Building a covered RV & boat storage facility cost less than building a self-storage unit facility because it’s built with steel.
+Building a covered RV & boat storage facility costs less than building a self-storage unit facility because it’s built with steel.
 There are no individual enclosed spaces needing walls, doors, lights, and ventilation.
 Steel is the least expensive and most durable building material available.
-It gives design flexibility and is hazard resistant.
-Baja Construction uses steel for the RV’s carport structure’s entire mainframe; columns, beams, and purlins.
-Our pre-fabricated pre-galvanized steel structures reduce construction time, saving our customers money!
-Maintenance is minimal with steel and it can be customized to any color or texture to take on the desired appearance.
+It gives design flexibility and is hazard resistant. baja Construction uses steel for the RV carport structure’s entire mainframe; columns, beams, and purlins.
+Our pre-fabricated pre-galvanized steel structures reduce construction time, saving our customers money and time.
+Maintenance is minimal with steel and it can be customized to any color or texture to take on any desired appearance.

 RV & boat storage customer vs. self-storage customer